shawncplus/vim-classes/README.md

-vim-classes
+Vim training class notes
 ===========

-Class notes from my vim training
+Class notes from te Vim classes I taught at BuffaloLab.
+There will be videos available at a later point